GreenFeed - Large - Frequently Asked Questions

 A: Under the free-stall barn condition, about 20-25 lactating dairy cows per GreenFeed unit; Under pasture grazing condition, 15-20 cows per unit if clients would like to get sufficient recordings from per animal per day.

-Q: It has been reported that GreenFeed needs a moderate number of visits (20-30) before getting a reliable estimate for CH4 emission (g/d).
+Q: How does GreenFeed obtain a reliable estimate for CH4 emission (g/d)?
 How does C-Lock estimate this?
 Will GreenFeed average all individual visits during a specific time (e.g. a week), or will GreenFeed estimate the average once a minimum number of visits has been reached?

-A: The general GreenFeed sampling strategy is to attract each animal to the baiting station several times per day at random intervals.
+A: The general GreenFeed sampling strategy is to attract each animal to the unit several times per day at random intervals.
 After several days, emissions at varied times of the day can be precisely defined.
-The sampling interval for each animal can be controlled by controlling the time interval in which the animal received the bait.
+The sampling interval for each animal can be controlled by controlling the time interval in which the animal received the allocated feed.
 Statistically, gathering large numbers of samples over long time periods significantly reduces uncertainty.
 Within a week of GreenFeed sampling, each animal’s diurnal pattern and average emission rates can be determined with a high level of certainty.

-Q: How does Greenfeed work in winter?
+Q: How does GreenFeed work in extreme cold climates?
 At what outside temperature are there problems with the measurement?

 A: Standard GreenFeed system can work very well within the temperature range from +40 to -20 degrees Celsius.
-For the extremely cold environment, such as the high latitude Nordic countries and Canada, C-Lock developed a cold weather kit for the GreenFeed users there, which includes heated manifold, dish, and cold weather durable wiring.
+For the extremely cold environment, such as the high latitude Nordic countries and Canada, we developed a cold weather kit option, which includes heated manifold, dish, and cold weather durable wiring.

 Q: Which animal-specific data does C-Lock need for the calculation of the methane excretion per day (feed intake, milk yield ... etc.)?